bbauska/UofM-Inter-with-JavaScript/readme.md

 make sure that you know how to access the console on your machine.
 One of the things that really helps other people help you is when you can pinpoint where exactly your code is going wrong.
-You might not know what&apos;s going wrong, but you're saying somewhere in this line of code I&apos;m getting an error.
+You might not know what&apos;s going wrong, but you&apos;re saying somewhere in this line of code I&apos;m getting an error.
 This kind of ability to help yourself debug is going to be critical to going on and advancing in this course.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->